ykotturi/ykotturi.github.io/_pages/about.md

   - /about.html
 ---

 ## My work focuses on how to design generative AI interfaces to support users with diverse digital literacy needs.
-Specifically, I onboard local entrepreneurs to use generative AI technologies for their small, product-based businesses.
+Specifically, my research facilitates local entrepreneurs' use of generative AI technologies for their small, product-based businesses.

 <!-- ## My research facilites marginalized workers'  I design and build sociotechnical systems which help marginalized entrepreneurs sustain small, creative businesses by ut -->